justice-rage/anagrams-and-antigrams/README.md

 * _Navigate to [GitHub](https://github.com/justicepelteir/anagrams-and-antigrams)_
 * _Clone this git repository to your machine_
-* _Navigate to the root folder and open in VS Code_
+* _Navigate to the root folder of this project and open in VS Code_
 * _Install required Gems(packages) by typing the below command in your terminal:_
 > _bundle_